Radon

 Radon, our Borough and the Council

-Typically Radon levels within our Borough are relatively low whereby typically less than 1% of homes may be above the action level.
+Typically radon levels within our Borough are relatively low whereby typically less than 1% of homes may be above the action level.
 There are however a few sporadic pockets whereby either 1-3 % or 3-5% of homes may be above the action level.
 The action level refers to the annual average concentration in a home above a radon measurement 200 Bq/m3.
 Above 1% new builds usually require a degree of radon protection measures.